homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 - From an operational perspective it is much easier to get a new developer up to speed setting up projects from a single repository.
-Just practically its easier to add his public key to only one Team/Repository/Directory than to hundrets.
+Just practically its easier to add his public key to only one Team/Repository/Directory than to hundreds.
 On top of that setting up many small repositories and familiarizing with each of them costs a lot of time.

 This is why I have been struggling with how Packagist and Satis force the move